naysw/url_shortener_server/README.md

 npm run start
 ```

-once your application is up and running, you can start play around with provided features.

-First, you may need to login to perform certain tasks.you could use below demo crenditials
+Once your application is up and running, you can start play around.
+First, you may need to login to perform certain tasks. you could use below demo credentials

 ```
 Admin,